hazaelsan/ssh-relay/README.md

 **This project is NOT affiliated or endorsed by Google.**

 All code was written based on Google's [public documentation][relay-protocol] and minimally tested using the [Secure Shell Chrome App][chrome-app].

 [relay-protocol]: https://chromium.googlesource.com/apps/libapps/+/HEAD/nassh/doc/relay-protocol.md
 [chrome-app]: https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo

+[^version]: Version 1 is only supported by the SSH Relay.
+The client only supports version.